Playing Around: Sports in Buenos Aires

 Find available courts throughout the city at Hay Cancha website

-Note: If you are looking for someone to play with, there are often postings on craigslist for people looking for a tennis partner or check out the LandingPadBA.com forum.
+Note: If you are looking for someone to play with, there are often postings on the Buenos Aires Expat Hub Facebook page of people looking for a tennis partner.

 Soccer